inter-action/blog/others/typescript/typescript.md

       (request, response)=> Boolean | Promise

-* fit for small & large project
+* fit for medium & large project
   do crazy stuff & get compiler check it for you.

 * type means safer, the reason most backend language are static types